XiaomiFirmwareUpdater/xmfirmwareupdater.github.io/pages/miui/miui11.md

 ---
-title: MIUI ROM Latest Downloads
+title: MIUI 11 China Beta ROM Latest Downloads
 layout: download
-permalink: /miui/
+permalink: /miui11/
 ---
+<script type="text/javascript" src="https://cdn.datatables.net/plug-ins/1.10.20/sorting/date-eu.js"></script>
+<script type="text/javascript" src="/assets/js/miui11.js"></script>

-### Latest MIUI Official ROMs for all devices
+### Latest MIUI Official 11 China Beta ROMs for Xiaomi devices
 ##### This page shows the latest downloads only.
-If you're looking for old releases check [the archive](/archive/miui/) and if you're looking for MIUI 11 China Beta releases check [Here](/miui11/).
+If you're looking for old releases check [the archive](/archive/miui/).

-*Note*: All files listed here are official untouched MIUI ROMs.
+*Note 1*: All files listed here are official untouched MIUI ROMs.
 It's not owned, modified or edited by Xiaomi Firmware Updater.

+*Note 2*: All ROMs links listed here are collected via various sources on the internet since MIUI official website is no longer providing Beta ROMs links.
+You need custom recovery to flash these files, do it on your own risk.

 <div class="alert alert-primary alert-dismissible fade show" role="alert">
     Follow <a href="https://t.me/MIUIUpdatesTracker" class="alert-link">MIUI Updates Tracker</a> on Telegram to get notified when a new ROM is out!